-In Nepal, each one of us remembers giving that dreaded, hated SLC (School leaving certificate) exams.
+In Nepal, each of us remembers giving that dreaded, hated SLC (School leaving certificate) exams, “the iron gate”.

-I believe that SLC is now an obsolete concept and should be discontinued immediately.
+I believe that SLC is now an obsolete concept that should be thrown off a cliff !

 Here are some reasons why.